 Animal agriculture is the leading cause of global warming.
 We are all concerned about climate change and most people support the move to renewable energy.
 But many of us are unaware of the catastrophic effect meat, dairy and egg production is having on global warming and other environmental issues.
 In Australia, animal agriculture emits about 50% of all greenhouse gases, when accounted over 20 years.
 This is more than all other sources, including energy generation and transport.
 Animal agriculture produces greenhouse gases through land clearing for grazing, methane produced by cows and sheep, savanna burning for clearing and emissions from manure.

 In their greenhouse gas calculations, the IPCC and other international environmental organisations use warming potentials of greenhouse gases using a 100-year time frame.
-The arbitrary decision to use a 100-year time frame was made by scientists several decades ago, before it was known how urgent the global warming issue was.
-Given the urgency of the emissions reduction required to avoid catastrophic temperature increases, 20-year global warming potentials are much more reasonable.
+The decision to use a 100-year time frame is arbitrary.
+The IPCC states that "There is no scientific argument for selecting 100 years compared with other choices.
+The choice of time horizon is a value judgement."
+The convention to use a 100-year time frame was decided several decades ago, before the urgent need to avoid climate-system tipping points was understood.
+Given the urgency of the emissions reductions required to avoid catastrophic temperature increases, 20-year global warming potentials are much more relevant.
 Over 20 years, the global warming potential of methane is about 5 times higher than over 100 years.
-Animal agriculture is a major source of methane.
+Animal agriculture is the largest source of methane and so if we measure the impact of sectors using a 20-year time frame, the climate impact of agriculture is significantly higher.

 When 20-year global warming potentials are used and short-term gases are included, we find that animal agriculture is responsible for about 50% of all greenhouse gases, both in Australia and worldwide.

 Methane stays in the atmosphere on average about 12 years.
 This means that reductions in methane emissions will cause more immediate cuts to global warming that reductions in carbon dioxide emissions.
-Carbon dioxide can stay in the atmosphere for over 100 years, so even if carbon dioxide emissions (from, for example, burning fossil fuels) were reduced now, it would take over 100 years for this to have an effect on global warming.
+Carbon dioxide can stay in the atmosphere for over 100 years, so even if carbon dioxide emissions (from, for example, burning fossil fuels) were reduced now, it would take many decades for this to have an effect on global warming.

 Once we understand that animal agriculture is a major cause of global warming, a simple, effective and relatively quick solution becomes clear.
 By abolishing the use of animals for food, we not only act ethically for the animals, but also help slow and eventually reverse global warming.

 The economic impact of removing animals from the agricultural system will not be as significant as most people believe.
 The animal agriculture industry is a relatively small part of the modern Australian economy.
-It currently contributes about 1.2% to the Australian GDP and about 7% of exports.
-It employs less than 1.5% of the Australian workforce.
+It currently contributes about 1.2% to the Australian GDP and employs less than 1.5% of the Australian workforce.

-If animals were no longer part of the agricultural system, there would be significant positive impacts on global warming and other aspects of the environment, including revegetation of woodlands and forests, help restore habitat, increase biodiversity, reduce species extinctions, reduce water use, reduce soil loss, reduce pollution, and restore marine environment.
+If animals were no longer part of the agricultural system, there would be significant positive impacts not just on global warming, but also on other aspects of the environment.
+Woodlands and forests could be revegetated, marine environments and wildlife habitats could be restored, biodiversity increased, species extinctions reduced, and water use, soil loss and pollution all reduced.

 Alongside these benefits, any negative economic impacts could be carefully managed to avoid dislocation, by reskilling workers and reusing land for other purposes.
 Currently, over half of the Australian continent is used for animal agricultural.
 Much of this could be used for sequestering carbon to help reduce global warming.